Sunday, 23 August 2009

 Also cleaned and coated a few of the cars plastic trim pieces, like sill kick plates, front “grill”, side blanking plates etc.

-Wednesday 12 August 2009
+Wednesday, 12 August 2009

 Historic GP at the “Misty Hell”

 Last weekend was the, by now traditional, weekend for the historic races at the Nürburgring.
-Last year I found out that Health & Safety had done a good job in fencing of the Nordschleife, as a result of which taking decent pictures without the fence getting in the way is rather tricky.
+Last year I found out that Health & Safety had done a good job in fencing of the Nordschleife, as a result of which taking decent pictures without the fence getting in the way had become rather tricky.

 Luckily they made a few gaps in the fence through which to point a camera.
 Combined with the lovely weather this made for a nice afternoon at the races;

-A ferocious dog guarding a by now rather rare Peugeot 204 Coupe;
+A ferocious dog guarding a by now rather rare Peugeot 204 Coupe.

-Best Peugeot ever ?
+Best Peugeot ever!

-And to remind us that the Germans are celebrating that, this year, 20 years ago The Wall came down.
-Clearly some of the “Ossies” found some employment in the Eiffel;
+The Wall came down.
+Clearly some of the “Ossies” found some employment in the Eifel;

 And when we nearly had given up hope, there really were a few races to be watched.
 Luckily the ticket boxes were closed by now so we could enter the stands without paying;

+But all to soon it became rather dark.
 So we headed back to the campsite to finish of a rather misty day.
-There were more people who were thinking along the same line, like this German camping alongside us with all his friends!
+There were more people who were thinking along the same line!

-Saturday 1 August 2009
+Saturday, 1 August 2009

 DHC report nr.
 37; Paint preparations